Creative projects shaped by lived experience

 Community-made decorations shared through a local Christmas exhibition.

+In December 2025, Neurodivergent Arts CIC took part in the Salvation Army Christmas Tree Fair.
 Christmas decorations were created through our art groups and with the local autistic youth group, Friends of In Touch.
 The decorations were brought together as part of a community Christmas exhibition, sharing creative work made by neurodivergent people across different local groups.

 This project celebrated community creativity, seasonal making and the value of bringing different groups together through shared creative practice.